llindoy/pyttn/README.md

 - Dynamics of quantum systems coupled to a [bosonic](examples/spin_boson_model/) or [fermionic](examples/anderson_impurity_model) environment
 - Interacting [chains](examples/dissipative_spin_models/chain/) and [trees](examples/dissipative_spin_models/cayley_tree/) of open quantum systems

+The results generated through these example scripts have, where possible, been verified against literature results.
+The iterature results may be viewed by following the appropriate references in both the example scripts and the [pyTTN paper]().
 The expected results obtained from running these examples are presented in the [pyTTN paper](), and all datasets producing these results are available in the [data repository]().

 ## Code Review